-However, the new act does not provide sanctions for violation of this obligation by the employer.
+However, the new act does not provide sanctions for violation of these obligations.

 VII.
 Changes to compliance enforcement and sanctions for violations

 1. Strengthening the control rights of the State Labour Inspectorate and the Border Guard

 The new regulations extend the rights of the State Labour Inspectorate and the Border Guard with regard to their inspections of the legality of employment of foreigners.